 - Form rendition and submission for end users.

-- Processing of raw form data arriving from Publish: This is achieved primarily via AEM workflows which trigger when the data arrives, process the data and then save the data to a suitable data-store.
+- Processing of raw form data arriving from Publish: This is achieved primarily via AEM workflows that trigger when the data arrives.
+The workflows may choose to process the data entirely within themselves and then save results to a suitable data store, or may delegate some or all of the processing to AEM forms Workflows add-on in complex scenarios where advanced process management capabilities are required during data processing.

 - Secure storage of form data: Processing provides a behind-the-firewall repository for raw form data which is isolated from users.
 Neither form designers on Author nor end users on Publish can access this repository.
 It also serves as a secure repository for the final processed data in case the customer chooses not to use a separate third-party data store.